England Football Online

 • The names of England's opponents, as they appeared in the match details, were BRAZIL, DENMARK, GREECE, HOLLAND, MACEDONIA, PARAGUAY, PORTUGAL, SOUTH KOREA and SWEDEN.
 England were named second in the away fixtures (against the Netherlands and Korea Republic), plus the World Cup fixture against Denmark.
 In the other seven fixtures in which the match details were displayed, England's name appeared first.

 • When match details were displayed for the first time, against Greece, a leading zero was used in the date (06·10·2001).
 For all other games played on dates where the day or month was in single figures, no leading zeroes were used in the details displayed on this shirt.
+A different font was introduced for the shirts beginning with the pre-World Cup friendly in Korea in 2002.

 • In the home games against Albania, Greece and Paraguay, and away to the Korea Republic, England wore all white.
-An alternative pair of white shorts was worn, with navy blue drawstring and the following design details:
+An alternative pair of white shorts was worn, with navy-blue drawstring and the following design details:

-• Thick red vertical stripe running down the right thigh, including waistband.
+• Thick, red vertical stripe running down the right thigh, including waistband.
 Two embroidered navy-blue concentric diamonds on left thigh, with a registered trademark in navy blue, placed underneath the gap between the left point of each diamond.
 Navy-blue number, in the same font as on the shirt, above the Umbro logo on left thigh.
 Embroidered emblem on right thigh, overlaying the red stripe, with 'ENGLAND' in capitalised white lettering inside a navy-blue panel above the emblem.

 Most Appearances